-

 - Ensayo

 What can you do if your centrifuge and rotor provide, e.g., only lower g × force than your protocol requires?
 You can centrifuge for an appropriate longer length of time.
-But how much longer?
+But what centrifuge time and speed will be required?
 And how do you calculate this?
 The answer: by using the k-factor, a measure of the sedimentation distance.
 This will tell you how long it will take the particles to settle at the bottom of the test tube.

 Leer más